18th to 23rd September 2017 at the Stantonbury Theatre, Milton Keynes

 Major Star: With everyone talking about the famous comedian Charlie Chaplin, Blackadder volunteers to organise a variety show in the hope that it will be shifted to the London Palladium.
 Unfortunately, Melchett has fallen in love with his leading lady, the fair Georgina (George dressed as a woman).

 Written by Ben Elton and Richard Curtis.
-By kind permission of Tiger Aspect Productions and supporting Comic Relief.
+By kind permission of Tiger Aspect Productions.
 A performance by non professional actors.